- Share this article on Facebook

 Despite the loss of his friend, Spann continued on with the production of Invisible Life, the first of the books he planned to bring to the big screen.
 He finally secured an investor through a personal relationship he had.

-Then Harris’ mother, Etta Harris, sued Spann claiming that he did not have the legal rights to the books.
-"Spann implemented his plan to take control of the E. Lynn Harris Works,” reads the complaint filed in Oct.
-2011, “by forging the signature of E. Lynn Harris on each of the Assignments.”
+Then Harris’s mother, Etta Harris, sued Spann claiming that he did not have the legal rights to the books.
+“Spann implemented his plan to take control of the E. Lynn Harris Works,” reads the complaint filed in Oct.
+201, “by forging the signature of E. Lynn Harris on each of the Assignments.”

 The lawsuit took an enormous toll on Spann.
 “It put a stop to everything.
 I went through a very deep depression.
 I was fighting for survival.”
 The suit also brought tremendous financial strain as Spann had to pay over $200,000 in legal fees.

 Furthermore, Spann’s backers pulled out during the legal battle.
-Spann explains why one investor, whom he describes as a conservative multimillionaire, backed out: “He didn’t want any of the publicity.”
+“He didn’t want any of the publicity,” Spann explains why the investor, who he describes as a conservative multi-millionaire, backed out.

-Also during the lawsuit, Edmonds left the project, and Nickolas Ashford (one half of Ashford & Simpson) passed away.
+Also during the lawsuit, Edmonds left the project and Nickolas Ashford passed away.

-Spann had lost almost everything but experienced relief with the ruling: “I feel like a new man, like I have something to live for again.”
+Spann had lost nearly everything but experienced relief with the ruling: “I feel like a new man, like I have something to live for again.”

-“He believed in me,” says an emotional Spann.
+“He believed in me,” said an emotional Spann.
 “He believed I was the one to make this happen.
-It’s the reason why I feel I’m here on earth, to bring these books to life.”
+It’s the reason why I feel I’m here on earth is to bring these books to life.”